wix-incubator/angular-widget/README.md

 But that's just the start!
 Widgets can actually be full blown applications with their own router. (both angular-route and ui-router are supported) See the demo page for an example that uses angular-route to host three lazy loaded applications - one uses ui-router internally, one uses angular-route and the third displays some widget (widgets within widgets, whoa...)

+See https://github.com/wix/angular-widget/blob/master/app/scripts/demo.js for an example of how you would typically configure a hosting application to run multiple lazy loaded applications on different routes.

 ## Installation

 Install using bower